 We’ve made sensory bins using a variety of different materials over the years, but one of the things we hadn’t tried until recently was using oats for sensory play.

-And while you can absolutely use plain rolled oats in your sensory bins (especially if you’re short on time and looking for something low-prep), we decided to dye our oats with food colouring.
+And while you can absolutely use plain rolled oats in your sensory bins (especially if you’re short on time and looking for something low-prep), we decided to dye our oats with food coloring.

 Because every sensory activity is better with a little rainbow added in.